gregscharf/RTFM-Redox/README.md

 - [ ] Add config file to store user set variables and other as yet to be determined configurations.
     - This might be the place for related commands that are often used together.
 Add ability to save the commands in the current history.
 Would need a way to quickly delete a command in the current history e.g. highlight the command and then Ctrl+d to remove it.
 Also need to be able to completely clear the current history.
 User would also need to supply a name for the history before it is saved to the config file.
 These would be stored as an array of row IDs from TblCommand.
 Use the 'config' crate to facilitate this.
 - [ ] Add 'env' command to display all variables set in the user's config file
+- [ ] Switch from termion to crossterm for Windows support.
 - [ ] Ctrl+d while in selectable list deletes the item from the database, or if in history mode, deletes the item from the current history.
 - [ ] Make use of tags already implemented in the database to display selectable list of grouped items.
 For example, 'reverse shells linux' to display all commands in the database grouped under that tag.  tags already in the database are probably a little too general to be useful e.g. 'bash', 'windows'.
 Also need a function to display all tags in the database as a selectable list.
 - [x] Add ability to update the database columns of the currently selected command.